dasher-project/dasher-web/readme.md

 Backlog
 =======
 -   Move spawnMargin from ZoomBox to Limits.
+-   Maybe arrange_children on resize.
+Also there are some cases in which the white rectangle doesn't extend to the edge of the zooming area.
 -   Restructure the Predictor code so that there is a separate Palette that has the groups and order.
 -   Improve the Viewer textWidth to be based on a bounding box from the font